Find Swedish best practice

 Here we have gathered some of the best smart & sustainable city solutions from Sweden.
 All Best Practices are possible to visit by booking a visit to one of our offices.

-The CoordiNet project seeks to explore the value of flexibility through the creation of a power flexibility market.
-At times when many want to use electricity, participants in the market can offer to reduce their electricity use or increase the electricity production and sell this flexibility service to the distribution grid operator Vattenfall.
+The CoordiNet project is exploring the benefits of creating a ‘power flexibility market’.
+When electricity demand is high, market participants can offer to reduce their electricity use or increase electricity production and sell excess power to the grid operator.

 Sweden’s largest battery storage – a front-edge project to meet increasing electricity demand